andrewsomething/bug2trello/README.md

-bug2trello
+Bug 2 Trello
 ==========

-A Chrome extension to add bugs/issues to a Treallo board.
+A Chrome extension to add bugs/issues to a Trello board.

 It currently supports Launchpad, GitHub, SourceForge, Google Code, BitBucket, and Debian's BTS.